Hunter River flow categories

 When the river is in high flow, limited discharge is allowed, controlled by a system of salt credits.
 The amount of discharge allowed depends on the ambient salinity in the river, so it can change daily.
 The total allowable discharge is calculated so that the salt concentration does not go above 900 µS/cm in the middle and lower sectors of the river or above 600 µS/cm in the upper sector.

-When the river is in flood, unlimited discharges are allowed as long as the salt concentration does not go above 900 µS/cm.
-Members of the scheme coordinate their discharges so that this goal is achieved.
+When the river is in flood, credits are not required for discharges as long as the salt concentration does not go above 900 µS/cm.
+All scheme participants must also comply with the discharge limits on their environment protection licences.
+The river flow thresholds for flood events under the scheme have been set so that the salinity target is protected.

 River divided into 'blocks'